 Ensuring the accurate and timely submission of tax returns is likely to reduce the possibility of a targeted audit.
 The IPT managed services team at Sovos has a huge amount of experience with tax filings in the UK and across Europe and has assisted many insurers with unexpected audits.

-Insurance Tax Act reforms in Germany, effective from 10 December 2020, continue to cause uncertainty in the insurance market.
+Insurance Tax Act reforms in Germany, effective from 10 December 2020, have continued to cause some uncertainty in the insurance market.

 These changes affect all classes of business and are irrespective of the physical location of any insured risk.

-If a policy for the German policyholder includes non-EEA countries, then German IPT is due not only on the premium allocated to Germany, but also to premiums allocated to the non-EEA countries as well.
-This could be in addition to any applicable premium taxes due in the non-EEA countries.
+If a policy for the German policyholder includes non-EEA countries, then German IPT is due on the premium allocated to Germany and to premiums allocated to non-EEA countries.
+This could be in addition to any applicable premium taxes due in non-EEA countries.

 Therefore, double taxation is a possibility.
 However, if the policy includes other EEA countries, then German IPT cannot be charged on premiums allocated in these EEA countries.

-If a policy for the German policyholder includes both other EEA and non-EEA countries, then German IPT is due not only on the premium allocated to Germany, but also to 100% of the premiums allocated to all the other countries as well.
+If a policy for the German policyholder includes both other EEA and non-EEA countries, then German IPT is due on the premium allocated to Germany and to 100% of the premiums allocated to all the other countries.
 This could be in addition to any applicable premium taxes due in all these countries.
 Therefore, again, double taxation is a possibility.

-The German Insurance Association (GDV) issued a Frequently Asked Questions (FAQs) document dated 28 April 2021 to help insurers understand the reforms in several areas, which included answering some questions around the treatment of non-EEA subsidiaries.
+The German Insurance Association (GDV) issued a Frequently Asked Questions (FAQs) document to help insurers understand the reforms in several areas, including answering some questions around the treatment of non-EEA subsidiaries.

-Whilst the answers appear to provide hope that these subsidiaries do not constitute a permanent establishment, there is a caveat at the beginning of the FAQs document: it says it is non-binding, and that every insurer can interpret and apply the statutory provisions (and the associated BMF letter from 4 March 2021) at their own discretion.
+Whilst the answers appeared to provide hope that these subsidiaries did not constitute a permanent establishment, there was a caveat at the beginning of the FAQs document.
+It said it was non-binding, and that every insurer could interpret and apply the statutory provisions (and the associated BMF letter from 4 March 2021) at their discretion.

-This means that if insurers don’t tax non-EEA subsidiaries based solely on this guidance, they could be left open to tax assessments later, where German IPT has not been charged.
-The FAQs document will continue to be updated, so it will be interesting to see if there is further clarity on this point in the future.
+This meant if insurers decided not to tax non-EEA subsidiaries based solely on this guidance, they could be subject to tax assessments later, where German IPT has not been charged.

 The introduction of the new Portuguese Stamp Duty system has arguably been one of the most extensive changes within IPT reporting in 2021 even though the latest reporting system wasn’t accompanied by any changes to the tax rate structure.